 Research in the Environmental Archaeology Research Laboratory (EARL) is broadly focused on understanding human-environment interactions in the past.
 Research at EARL is grounded in environmental archaeology and archaeological science, and applies geoarchaeology, paleoethnobotany, and lithic analysis methods to investigate hunter-gatherer adaptations and landscape use.
-EARL is focused on understanding the initial settlement of North America and human use of marginal ecosystems, with a regional focus in Alaska and the Great Basin, Columbia Plateau, and subarctic Alaska.
+EARL is focused on understanding the initial settlement of North America and human-environment interactions over time, with a regional focus in the Great Basin, Columbia Plateau, and subarctic Alaska.

-This project is a study of human use of plants for food and medicine in the prehistoric Great Basin.
-The Plants as Food and Medicine project reconstructs plant use over time primarily through the analysis of preserved human fecal material from arid cave sites in the Great Basin.
+This project is a study of traditional use of plants for food and medicine in the prehistoric Great Basin.
+The Traditional Foods of the Great Basin project reconstructs plant use over time primarily through the analysis of preserved human fecal material from arid cave sites in the Great Basin.
 The goal of this project is to explore the role of plant foods in maintaining food security across the terminal Pleistocene and Holocene Great Basin.

 Investigating the Western Stemmed Tradition and Nimíipuu Traditional Subsistence Practices in Western North America